-Texans encouraged to practice bear safety
+Texans Encouraged to Practice Bear Safety

-Nov.
-30—AUSTIN — With winter quickly approaching, the Texas Parks and Wildlife Department (TPWD) encourages residents in the western, southwestern and northeastern portions of Texas to practice appropriate bear safety measures and report sightings.
+Dec.
+3—AUSTIN — With winter quickly approaching, the Texas Parks and Wildlife Department encourages residents in the western, southwestern and northeastern portions of Texas to practice appropriate bear safety measures and report sightings.

 Black bears are native to Texas and part of the state's natural heritage and ecosystem.
 Guided by an excellent sense of smell, their behavior is driven largely by appetite.
 Fall provides their last opportunity to feast before denning up for the winter.

 The natural instincts to forage become a problem for bears when they find easy meals from humans, such as garbage, pet food or corn from a deer feeder.
-If a bear continually finds food around humans, it can become habituated, losing its fear of people and creating a potentially dangerous situation, a news release said.
+If a bear continually finds food around humans, it can become habituated, losing its fear of people and creating a potentially dangerous situation.

 Individuals enjoying the outdoors are encouraged to stay alert and stay together, keep dogs leashed, double bag food and trash while hiking or camping, camp safely and know what to do if you see a bear.